mbrennwa/mataa/TestTone/source/PortAudio_19/README.txt

 - Linux
-I haven't tried compiling on Linux yet.
-However, I expect the TestTone and TestDevices programs to compile in the same way as the test programs included with the portaudio package.
+See the MATAA manual for instructions on how to compile TestTone and TestDevices for Linux.

 * License and Copyright information: